 Proton Therapy Side Effects

-- Sore, reddened skin around the treatment area that can look and feel like a sunburn
+- Sore, reddened skin in the area where the proton beam entered the body.
+It can look and feel like a sunburn.

 - Hair loss in the treatment area

 Additional side effects, depending on the area treated, can include headaches and problems with eating and digestion.

 Proton Therapy Versus Photon and Other Radiation Therapies